kartik-v/yii2-field-range/README.md

 ### Demo
 You can see detailed [documentation and demos](http://demos.krajee.com/field-range) on usage of the extension.

-## Latest Release
+## Release Changes

->NOTE: The latest version of the extension is v1.3.2.
-Refer the [CHANGE LOG](https://github.com/kartik-v/yii2-field-range/blob/master/CHANGE.md) for details.
+> NOTE: Refer the [CHANGE LOG](https://github.com/kartik-v/yii2-field-range/blob/master/CHANGE.md) for details on changes to various releases.

 ## Installation